 The Dubai Eye (Ain Dubai) is fast taking shape, with construction passing the halfway mark.
 Once completed, this gigantic attraction on Bluewaters Island will be the largest Ferris wheel in the world.
 The Dubai Media Office shared images of the structure on social media recently.

 The High Roller in Las Vegas, which opened in 2014, is currently the biggest worldwide, with a height of 167 meters.
-Soon, however, the Dubai Eye will hold the record, with a whopping 210-meter height!
+Soon, however, the Ain Dubai will hold the record, with a whopping 210-meter height!
 Five out of the structure’s eight sections have now been completed.

 Related Post: Places to Visit in Dubai, UAE